nmgalo/kruge/README.md

     PollingState.Terminated -> TODO()
   }
 }

-// Later, you can stop the polling kruge.stop()

 ```

 #### Polling State
 Kruge exposes a StateFlow<PollingState> that provides updates on the current polling state: